roc-sastre/roc-sastre.github.io/_pages/about.md

 # Code & Reproducibility

 I publish code and scripts (deep learning + econometrics) in a public repository.
 Expect:
-- Jupyter notebooks with reproducible analyses
-- Python packages / helper scripts for data preprocessing and model evaluation
+- Python and R packages / helper scripts for data preprocessing and model evaluation
 - Clear READMEs and usage examples

 _Last updated: February 2026_